Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Second-order Systems

 There are various approaches to model reduction of second-order systems using different error measures.
 We refer the reader to~\cite{Wer21,SaaSW19} for an overview.
 Here our focus is on interpolatory methods, more precisely in establishing the interpolatory conditions for minimizing the $\Htwo$ error~\eqref{eq:h2-error}.

 Structure-preserving interpolatory reduced-order modeling of second-order systems has been studied in detail, see, e.g.,~\cite{BonFSZ16,BeaG09,ChaGVV05,BaiS05,Bai02,BeaG05} and the references therein.
 Inspired by \ac{irka}~\cite{GugAB08} for $\Htwo$-optimal reduced-order modeling of unstructured systems, Wyatt~\cite{Wya12} proposed several iterative methods for reducing second-order dynamics with a focus on the $\Htwo$ norm.
 However, the second-order $\Htwo$-optimality conditions were not established and thus the resulting reduced models did not satisfy the true optimality conditions.
-The interpolatory $\Htwo$-optimality conditions for reducing second-order systems were derived by Beattie and Benner~\cite{BeaB14} where the \ac{rom} was assumed to be modally-damped, i.e., $\hM, \hE, \hK$ are symmetric positive definite and $\hM^{-1} \hE$ commutes with $\hM^{-1} \hK$.
+The interpolatory $\Htwo$-optimality conditions for reducing second-order systems were derived by Beattie and Benner~\cite{BeaB14} where the \ac{rom} was assumed to be modally damped, i.e., $\hE$ and $\hK$ are symmetric positive definite and simultaneously diagonalizable.